dfangx/invidious-tui/README.md

 j | Move selection down
 k | Move selection up
 z | View Invidious home
-x | View search results
+x | View search view
-Space | Toggle play/pause
-Enter | Play selection with video (for videos and playlists) a | Play selection audio only (for videos and playlists) p | Queue selection o | Open selection
+Space | Toggle play/pause (for audio player only) Enter | Play selection with video (for videos and playlists) v | Queue a selection with video (for videos and playlists) a | Play selection audio only (for videos and playlists) A | Queue a selection audio only (for videos and playlists) o | Open selection

 ## Configuration